likicv/usysml-test-cases/README.md

 predictable outcome.
 However the other way around doesn't
 hold: [R](https://www.r-project.org/) and
 [GNU Octave](https://www.gnu.org/software/octave/index)
-implement many ahttps://ia802700.us.archive.org/8/items/byte-magazine-1981-08/1981_08_BYTE_06-08_Smalltalk.pdfdditional features, and can handle much more complex command input.
+implement many additional features, and can handle much more complex command input.
 It could be said that the 'simple calculator language' is a small subset of the [R](https://www.r-project.org/) and